vara910/Reuse/README.md

 # Surplus E-commerce Platform

-A full-stack e-commerce platform for buying and selling surplus and near-expiry products at discounted prices.
+A full-stack e-commerce platform for buying and selling surplus and near-expiry products at discounted prices.okey?

 ## Problem Statement